duneroadrunner/SaferCPlusPlus/index.md

 While using the library can incur a modest performance penalty, because the library elements are largely compatible with their native counterparts, they can be easily "disabled" (automatically replaced with their native counterparts) with a compile-time directive, allowing them, for example, to be used to help catch bugs in debug/test/beta builds while incurring no overhead in release builds.

 And note that the safe components of this library can be adopted completely incrementally.
 New code written with these safe elements will play nicely with existing code, and native C++ elements can be replaced selectively without breaking the existing code.
 So there is really no excuse for not using the library in pretty much any situation.
 Though for real time embedded applications, note the dependence on the standard library.
-You may also want to override the default behavior (of throwing an exception) upon invalid memory operations (using `MSE_CUSTOM_THROW_DEFINITION(x)`).

 ### Setup and dependencies